-This post is a comprehensive guide for fiddle leaf fig care.
+In this Post: You will find a comprehensive guide for fiddle leaf fig care.
 Learn about the best soil for your fiddle leaf fig, how to water a fiddle leaf fig, the growth rate of your plant, how to prune and propagate your plant, and what happens when you have fiddle leaf fig root rot or a fiddle leaf fig brown spot.
 With proper care and love, your fiddle leaf fig will thrive & bless your home with its glory!

 Read to the end for a Free Visual Guide!

 The fiddle leaf fig has been a trending plant on social media for many years now.
 It is hard to deny the sheer beauty of the fiddle leaf fig or Ficus lyrata plant.
-With gorgeous oversized raindrop shaped leaves, the fiddle leaf plant knows how to make a statement!
+With gorgeous oversized raindrop-shaped leaves, the fiddle leaf plant knows how to make a statement!

 However, as gorgeous as these plants are, fiddle leaf fig care is far from easy.